DoW-Gray/TemTem/README.md

     should be pretty simple to translate over.
  - It's the most fun to use, and the language I'm most used to using.

+## Contributing
+Please feel free to add to this codebase!
+I haven't created github issues for what still needs to be done, but please reach out to me if you'd like to know what needs to be worked on, or have an idea you'd like to build.

+Pull requests are also welcome!
+It would be great if you could confirm that pytest and flake8 pass.

 ## Licensing and Credits
 All code is copyright (c) DoW 2020, and licensed under GPL 2.0.